tharindurm/Uno-Card-Detection/README.md

 ## Limitations
 - The current implementation can give best results only when in a controlled environment.
-If the environment is dynamic with varying light conditions and a complex backgrounds, the program will fail.
+If the environment is dynamic with varying light conditions and complex backgrounds, the program will fail.

-- The program will correctly detect card only up to a 45 degree of tils of the cards.
+- The program will correctly detect card only up to a 45 degree of tilt.

 - Program cannot detect the cards if they are occluded

+- Program cannot recognize multiple cards at the same time

 ## Demo Video